thinkaxelthink/Saxon/README.md

 #SaxonJS

-A RPG character generator for __Mouse Guard__.
+A RPG character generator for [Mouse Guard](http://www.mouseguard.net/books/role-playing-game/).
 For the DM who doesn't feel like spending a whole afternoon with friends eating pizza, drinking beer, and going through a book building characters.
 One button click will generate a mouse randomly so everyone can dive in and start playing.

 ----
 ## Running Saxon Locally